maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/49-sonoma-county-clerk-recorder-assessor/all-elections/en/voting-basics/vote-language.md

 priority: "Minor"
 ---

-Español/Spanish, ខ្មែរ/Khmer, Tiếng Việt/Vietnamese, and Tagalog versions of ballots and polling place information may be available at some selected precincts.
+Español/Spanish, ខ្មែរ/Khmer, Tiếng Việt/Vietnamese, and Tagalog versions of ballots and polling place information may be available at some select precincts.